enkore/i3pystatus/docs/module.rst

   periodically.
 - Settings (already built into above classes) allow you to easily specify user-modifiable attributes of your class for configuration.
+- For modules that require credentials, it is recommended to add a keyring_backend setting to allow users to specify their own backends for retrieving sensitive credentials.

   Required settings and default values are also handled.